Constructive Dismissals in Ontario and COVID-19 Considerationsachkarlaw-admin

 In the case of Colwell v.
 Cornerstone Properties Inc., 2008 CanLII 66139 the Superior Court found that an employee was constructively dismissed when she discovered that she was being secretly recorded by her employer to detect potential theft.
 The Court held that the surveillance was a violation of the implied contractual duty of good faith and fair dealing.
 Similarly, employers implementing solutions to monitor employees whilst they work from home should be transparent with the degree to which information is recorded and employees’ performance monitored.

 During pandemic-related slowdowns, businesses may be pressured to reduce their staffing for the purposes of conserving funds.
-The Ontario government enacted regulation 228/20: Infectious Disease Emergency Leave which protect the jobs of employees who are laid off due to COVID-19 and protects employers from potential claims of constructive dismissal.
+The Ontario government enacted regulation 228/20: Infectious Disease Emergency Leave which protect the jobs of employees who are laid off due to COVID-19 and protects employers from potential claims of constructive dismissal in Ontario.

 Ordinarily, when employment contracts do not clearly allow employers to lay off employees, a layoff is considered a constructive dismissal.
 The regulation now requires that employees whose hours are reduced or those who are laid off due to the pandemic are deemed to be on Infectious Disease Emergency Leave until they are returned to work or six weeks after the declared emergency ends.

-No cases are currently available which confirm whether these regulations apply to employees who are entitled to claim constructive dismissal at common law but future decisions will likely clarify the issue.
+No cases are currently available which confirm whether these regulations apply to employees who are entitled to claim constructive dismissal in Ontario at common law but future decisions will likely clarify the issue.

-There are multiple ways in which employers can mitigate the risks of constructive dismissal during the COVID-19 pandemic.
-They can refrain from broad-reaching, unilateral changes to employment agreements, they can implement comprehensive policies concerning remote working and some will be able to rely on Infectious Disease Emergency Leave regulations to manage their workforce.
+There are multiple ways in which employers can mitigate the risks of constructive dismissals in Ontario during the COVID-19 pandemic.
+They can refrain from broad-reaching, unilateral changes to employment contracts, they can implement comprehensive policies concerning remote working and some will be able to rely on Infectious Disease Emergency Leave regulations to manage their workforce.
 Whenever businesses are considering major changes to their workforce, it is best to consult with competent legal professionals who can help to mitigate anticipated and unanticipated liabilities.

-If you are an employer contemplating major changes to your workforce during the COVID-19 pandemic, or an employee who has been affected by a workplace change, our team of experienced legal professionals at Achkar Law can help.
-Contact us by phone toll-free at 1 (800) 771-7882 or email us at email@example.com and we would be happy to assist.
+If you are an employer contemplating major changes to your workforce during the COVID-19 pandemic, or an employee who believes you have been constructively dismissed in Ontario, our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected] and we would be happy to assist.

 If you are a small or medium-sized company looking for full-service support, visit our CLO program page for our strategic solutions.